Björklinge runestones: U 1047

-Transcription into Old Norse

-Øygæ[i]ʀʀ ok Kætilbiorn ok Gisl(?) ok Igull letu retta stæin æftiʀ Øybiorn, faður sinn.

-Translation in English

-Eygeirr and Ketilbjôrn and Gísl(?) and Ígull had the stone erected in memory of Eybjôrn, their father.

 U 1048

 Runic inscription U 1048 is the Rundata catalog number of this inscription, which is on a granite runestone that is 1.3 meters in height.
 The inscription consists of runic text carved on an intertwined serpent and a Christian cross.
 The inscription is classified as being carved in runestone style Pr4, or Urnes style.
 Although unsigned, the inscription is considered to have been carved by the same runemaster that made inscriptions U 1050 at the same church and U 1060 in Tibble.

 The runic text states that the stone was raised by a mother named Gillaug in memory of her son Jôrundr who died in Hedeby.
 It has been suggested that, due to the assumed date of the inscription in the late eleventh or early twelfth century, that the actual city referred to may have been that of Schleswig.
 After being attacked several times, the people of Hedeby relocated to the other side of the Schlei at Schleswig around 1050.